onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 2. `signal_smoothness_awareness`

    * Definition: a signal derived from `DeltaS_smooth(m)` when the model discusses spatial homogeneity and isotropy.
-   * Purpose: encourage explicit recognition that very smooth initial conditions are special rather than generic.
+   * Purpose: encourage explicit recognition that very smooth initial conditions are special relative to naive high entropy ensembles.

 3. `signal_arrow_time_clarity`